Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.review.md

 ## Iteration XX - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: Nov 30st 2018

- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: In-person, BA 2175

 ## Process - Reflection

-(Optional) Short introduction
+We finished all the major functionality of our project, and today we review the overall feature of our complete proejct.

 #### Decisions that turned out well